 Scheduling is a critical part of construction project management because it is where you decide when to start the project and offer the client a timeline for project completion.

 During this stage, you also highlight milestones that help the client track your progress along the way.
 You need to show your client that you and your team are on track, and benchmarks do the job.
 Setting expectations is vital in this part of the process.
 Let your client know that unforeseen events could delay the project.

 Communication is one of the most critical construction project planning steps.

-Your team needs to communicate with you and each other, and you must communicate with the client.
-Make sure each team member knows how to contact their supervisor or management about any issues or concerns they have.
+Your team needs a communication plan to communicate with you and each other effectively.
+You must also be able to communicate with the client.
+Make sure each team manager knows how to contact their supervisor or management about any issues or concerns they have.

 All the pieces are now in place.

 You have your outline and know how you will communicate with your team.
 Before you launch your project, you must hold a meeting with your managers and the client.
 Go over your outline and list the steps you will take throughout the construction project, and include examples.
 Take your time and ensure the client understands what to expect each step of the way.